Soft Tissue Injuries After a Car Accident in Illinois: Why They Matter

 Why Insurance Companies Fight Soft Tissue Claims

-Insurance adjusters are trained to devalue soft tissue injuries.
-They use algorithms that categorize these injuries as low-severity and spit out settlement offers that barely cover the medical bills.
-They argue that the damage was caused by degeneration, not the accident.
-They point to gaps in treatment as evidence that the injury was not serious.
+Insurance adjusters are trained to devalue soft tissue injuries in Illinois claims.
+They run these injuries through claims-evaluation software that categorizes them as low-severity and spits out settlement offers that barely cover the medical bills.
+They argue the damage was caused by degeneration, not the accident.
+They lean on the treatment-gap argument, pointing to any pause in care as evidence the injury was not serious.
 They question why an MRI was necessary if X-rays were normal.

 Countering these tactics requires consistent medical treatment from the outset, objective diagnostic imaging showing the injury, treating physician testimony connecting the injury to the accident, and documentation of how the injury affects daily activities and work capacity.
 Understanding how case values are determined puts you in a stronger negotiating position.

-Soft tissue injuries frequently present with delayed onset.
-Adrenaline from the crash masks pain for hours or days.
-Inflammation builds gradually.
+Soft tissue pain commonly surfaces hours to several days after a crash: adrenaline masks it at first, and inflammation builds gradually.
 A person may feel fine at the accident scene and wake up three days later unable to turn their head.
-This delay gives insurers ammunition to argue the injury was not caused by the accident.
+That delay gives Illinois insurers ammunition to argue the injury was not caused by the accident.

 Chronic Soft Tissue Injuries and Long-Term Compensation